RSTMH Donald Mackay Medal Lecture: Professor Eleni Aklillu

-Over the past two decades, Professor Eleni Aklillu’s research group has investigated the impact of genetic variations and environmental factors on drug metabolism and treatment outcomes of various infectious diseases in sub-Saharan African population.
-The burden of tropical infectious disease in Africa is paramount, but little is known about the impact of host-genetic factors, drug interactions, coinfections and comorbidity, and nutrition on the safety and efficacy of therapy.
+Over the past two decades, Professor Aklillu’s research group investigated the impact of genetic variations and environmental factors on drug metabolism and treatment outcomes for various infectious diseases in sub-Saharan African populations.
+The burden of tropical infectious diseases in Africa remained significant, but relatively little was known about the impact of host genetic factors, drug interactions, coinfections and comorbidities, and nutrition on the safety and efficacy of treatments.

-In this webinar, she will present the highlights of her research finding and illustrate how pharmacogenetic and clinical research in the local population generate evidence-based recommendations to improve treatment guidelines and intervention strategies in the region.
+In her talk, she highlighted key findings from her research and illustrated how pharmacogenetic and clinical studies in local populations generated evidence-based recommendations to improve treatment guidelines and intervention strategies in the region.

 I am truly honoured and delighted to receive the Donald Mackay Medal.
 It is the result of our extensive clinical pharmacology research on the treatment of HIV, tuberculosis, malaria, and various neglected tropical diseases.
 It is encouraging and overwhelming to have my work recognised in this way, and I would like to acknowledge the hard work of everyone in my research group and my collaborators in Ethiopia, Kenya, Tanzania, Rwanda, Uganda, and Sweden during the last two decades.